pi0neerpat/indexer-docker-compose/README.md

-# Running a Graph Protocol Indexer with `docker-compose`
+# Using Nginx / docker-compose to Run a Graph Protocol Indexer

 Contributors: @pi0neerpat @patrykadas